Time Words: Era, Epoch, and Eon

 An eon is a very long time indeed.
 It is the longest period of geological time.
 Geologists subdivide an eon into eras.
 A geological era is subdivided into periods, epochs, and stages.

-10 Responses to “Time Words: Era, Epoch, and Eon
+22 thoughts on “Time Words: Era, Epoch, and Eon”

 In non-geological usage an epoch is generally felt to be longer than an era because the epoch is seen to precede the era.
 The epoch marks the beginning of something significant to human beings, for example, the earliest use of fire for cooking.